andykee/lentil/docs/user/basics.wavefront_error.rst

 ****************************

-Wavefront error is represented in a :class:`~lentil.Plane` by specifying its :attr:`~lentil.Plane.phase` attribute.
+Wavefront error is represented in a :class:`~lentil.Plane` by specifying its :attr:`~lentil.Plane.opd` attribute.
 For static errors, a simple wavefront error map is sufficient.
 For more complicated errors that are random or time-varying in nature, a more dynamic and/or state-based approach is required.